You might have noticed that painting with oils isn’t as intuitive as just grabbing a brush and going to town.

 A lot of painters love canvas for the bounce-back you get when you put down a stroke.
 It has a textured weave for the paint to grip onto.
-And you can buy it pre-made or learn to make it yourself.
+And you can buy it pre-made in many different canvas sizes or learn to make it yourself.

 Canvas is lightweight but can take up a lot of space.

 Stretched canvas typically comes in three standard levels: traditional (thinnest profile width, back-stapled), gallery-wrapped (thicker profile width, folded edges), and museum-quality (thickest profile width, folded edges).

 The thinner the canvas, the easier it is for stretcher bars to warp over time, especially in humid climates (not good).